 *BUS 401—Senior Business Experience

-*BUS 401 is a Capstone course and should be taken in the student’s final semester after the functional courses have been completed.
+*BUS 401 is a capstone course and should be taken in the student’s final semester after the functional courses have been completed.

 c.
 Complete Business Education, Information, and Technology 336 as the junior-level writing requirement.6.
-Students who change majors, or who had a break in their attendance and have been re-admitted, could be asked to meet the degree requirements in force at the time a major is declared or at the time they were re-admitted.
+Students who change majors, or who had a break in their attendance and have been re-admitted, could be asked to meet the degree requirements in force at the time a major is declared or at the time they have been re-admitted.

 d.
 Complete Business 263, Legal Environment of Business.

 e.
 Complete a component of courses that are general in nature that comprises at least 50 percent of the student’s four-year program.
 Some foundation courses and all General Education courses will count in this category.

 f.
 Complete the course work required to satisfy the requirements of the major field, meet any additional requirements that may be stipulated by the individual programs, and have a 2.25 grade point average or higher in the major courses.